project-moirai/crime-prediction/README.md

 | lat        | Latitude coordinate of the event            | 49.3791                              |
 | lng        | Longitude coordinate of the event           | 8.0783                               |

-Categories can be at maximum two of the following:
+Categories can be at maximum two of the following (24 in total):

 ```
 ["alcohol-related-incident", "animal-incident", "arson", "assault", "criminal-damage", "cybercrime", "domestic-violence", "drug-offense", "environmental-offense", "fraud", "gun-offense", "human-trafficking", "intrusion", "murder", "mountain-accident", "other", "public-disturbance", "robbery", "search-and-rescue", "sexual-assault", "suicide", "traffic-accident", "theft", "vandalism"]